srisharaan/mmm/index.md

 5.The details are stored locally in a database which are asked during the startup of the application

-6. Enter the phone number with the country code
+6.Enter the phone number with the country code

-5.You gotta tell me
+7.Make sure you have a stable internet connections